Would you rather have a beautiful website or a website your customers love?

-Any business with a website should have a landing page of some sort to encourage users to take an action, such as book a demo, call for a quote, sign up for an email list, etc.
+Any business with a website should have a landing page of some sort to encourage users to take an action like booking a demo, calling for a quote, or signing up for an email list, etc.

 Absolutely.
 A/B testing should be an ongoing process to increase your landing page performance.

-- Find what your best customers struggle the most with and then directly destroy this objection with a short and punchy headline.
+- Find what your best customers struggle the most with and then solve this problem with a short and punchy headline.

 - Use credibility and videos if possible.

-- Know your goals — Is it to get their email, phone, ook a call, start a free/paid trial, or something else?
+- Know your goals — Is it to get their email or phone number?
+Have them call?
+Start a free/paid trial or something else?

-- Use clear and to follow Call to Actions.
+- Use clear and easy-to-follow calls to action.

 Finally: always, always optimize your landing pages.

 You can NOT be perfect from day one.
-Every business on this list tests their pages dozens if not hundreds of times before finding the winning landing page.
+Every business on this list tests its pages dozens if not hundreds of times before finding the best landing page.

 Even then, they still optimize.